JanHerca/urantiapedia/output/wikijs/article/Gard_Jameson/The_Value_of_Study_Groups.md

 Groups oppose irregularity, ethical or otherwise.

 A crisis may be precipitated internally in a group by an individual who suddenly expresses concern for the group and brings the condition to the attention of all, calling for a change.
 An external crisis may be precipitated by competition or challenge from other groups.
 A crisis may or may not lead to renewal.
-The ultimate effect of any crisis will depend on the ability of the group leaders to utilize the lever of crisis for positive change.\*
+The ultimate effect of any crisis will depend on the ability of the group leaders to utilize the lever of crisis for positive change.[^1]

-_\*THE STRUCTURE AND DYNAMICS OF ORGANIZATIONS AND GROUPS_, by Eric Berne, (New York: Grove Press, 1963)

 ## Dealing with Conflict